needle-mirror/com.unity.ui.builder/Documentation~/FeatureList.md

 1. Foldout style fields (like Margin and Padding) properly add the unit or keyword for each child style property.
 1. If the optional Vector Graphics package is installed, the background image style will allow assigning a vector image (scalable image) asset type.
 1. When focusing a size, margin, padding, or border style field, the selected element will have a color overlay showing its size/margin/padding/border.

+### Variables

+1. If a style is getting its value from a USS variable, its style field label in the Inspector will appear highlighted.
+1. Can now click on the label of a style field using a USS variable to see where the variable value is coming from (via a tooltip popup).
+1. Selectors can now use USS variables for their style values via a new per-field variable mode.
+This is not supported on elements via inline styles.
+1. Style field variable mode can be activated by double-clicking on its label or via a button in the tooltip popup.